 A subclass overrides this method to respond to signals.
-The function may be called concurrently with any other thread and must not raise exceptions.
+The method may be called concurrently with any other thread and must not raise exceptions.

-By default, Ice.Application behaves as if destroyOnInterrupt was invoked, therefore our server program requires no change to ensure that the program terminates cleanly on receipt of a signal.
-(You can disable the signal-handling functionality of Ice.Application by passing 1 to the constructor.
+By default, Ice.
+Application behaves as if destroyOnInterrupt was invoked, therefore our server Main method requires no change to ensure that the program terminates cleanly on receipt of a signal.
+(You can disable the signal-handling functionality of Ice.
+Application by passing the enumerator NoSignalHandling to the constructor.
 In that case, signals retain their default behavior, that is, terminate the process.)
-However, we add a diagnostic to report the occurrence of a signal, so our program now looks like:
+However, we add a diagnostic to report the occurrence, so our run method now looks like: